seL4/ci-actions/CONTRIBUTING.md

 Contributions to this repository are welcome!

-There are plent of additional actions that could be added, and there is probably a lot that could be optimised and done more nicely.
+There are plenty of additional actions that could be added, and there is probably a lot that could be optimised and done more nicely.

 If you have any enhancements, fixes, or additions, do feel encouraged to